isomerpages/moe-holyinnocentspri/_for-students-and-parents/Canteen Advertisement.md

 ##### Interested applicants must meet the following criteria:
 * Singapore citizen or Singapore Permanent Resident (SPR) for stallholder and stall assistant.
 * Able to provide good service and quality food with prices determined in consultation with the school.
-* Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the “Healthy Meals in Schools Programme (HMSP)” guidelines (see [link](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)).
+* Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the “Healthy Meals in Schools Programme (HMSP)” guidelines (see <a target="_blank" href="https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme">HMSP guidelines Page</a>)
 * Able to maintain high standard of food safety and personal hygiene.
 * Healthy and fit to operate the stall.